Unnpcmas/GrapeDS-beta/README.md

 ## Support GrapeDS

-Support is voluntary and goes to the GrapeDS creator; this is not a melonDS or original-team donation campaign.

-**[Support GrapeDS on Patreon](https://www.patreon.com/c/AbelUki/membership)**
+Support is voluntary and goes to the GrapeDS creator **[Support GrapeDS on Patreon](https://www.patreon.com/c/AbelUki/membership)**

 ## Credits